Find Affordable College Courses

 Delaware, OH

-Ohio Wesleyan University did quite well in this year’s ranking of the most popular places for botany/plant biology students to get a bachelor’s degree.
-It came in at #7 on the list.
-Located in the large suburb of Delaware, OWU is a private not-for-profit college with a small student population.
+Ohio Wesleyan University landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree botany/plant biology programs.
+Located in the suburb of Delaware, OWU is a private not-for-profit school with a small student population.

 Women make up 75% of the botany majors at the school.